 #3 A whole festival about chicken and beer!

 The Daegu Chicken & Beer Festival allows visitors to explore and enjoy the popular gastronomic trend of combining chicken and beer.
 It is one of the best ways to cool down if you are in the hottest city of South Korea in July.
-The festival is organizing annually with around 100 vendors who participate and offer the country’s best chicken and beer recipes.
+The festival is organized annually with around 100 vendors who participate and offer the country’s best chicken and beer recipes.

 #4 Find your zen